Akshay-prem/Python/README.md

 6. Calculating simple interest .
  Simple Interest = (P x T x R)/100 Where, P is the principal amount T is the time and R is the rate.
 7. Calculating compound interest
- A = P(1 + R/100) t
- Compound Interest = A – P
+ A = P(1 + R/100)^t ,Compound Interest = A – P .
-Where,
-A is amount
-P is the principal amount
-R is the rate and
-T is the time span
+ Where, A is amount ,P is the principal amount ,R is the rate and ,T is the time span